willimsbw/logs-analysis-project/README.md

 ## Authors

 * **Bryan Williams** - *Initial work* - [willimsbw](https://github.com/willimsbw)
-* Udacity's team, who provided the newsdata.sql and a pre-configured Vagrant VM
+* Udacity's team, who provided a pre-configured Vagrant VM and the database's content

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.